melihcatal/advsecurenet/README.md

 pip install -e .
 ```

+## Why AdvSecureNet?

+- **Research-Oriented**: The library is designed to be research-oriented.
+It provides a set of tools to generate adversarial examples, evaluate the robustness of machine learning models against adversarial attacks, and train robust machine learning models.
+You can easily run experiments with different configurations using the yml configuration files.
+This helps you to run different experiments and compare the results with minimal effort.
+Additionally, you can easily share your experiments with others which helps to reproduce the results.

+- **Supports Various Attacks and Defenses**: The library supports various adversarial attacks and defenses.
+You can easily run experiments with different attacks and defenses.

+- **Supports Any PyTorch Model**: The library supports any model that is implemented in PyTorch.
+You can use pre-trained models or create custom models.
+You can also use your own models and datasets.

+- **Supports Various Evaluation Metrics**: The library supports various evaluation metrics to evaluate the robustness of machine learning models against adversarial attacks, the performance of adversarial attacks, and the performance of adversarial defenses.

+- **Native Multi-GPU Support**: Adversarial attacks, training, defenses, and evaluation can be computationally expensive.
+The library supports multi-GPU adversarial attacks, training, and evaluation.
+This allows you to run large-scale experiments with minimal effort, utilizing the computational resources efficiently.

 ## Usage

 The library can be used as a command line tool or as an importable Python package.